mitchwagner/reglinker/README.md

 - sets *S<sub>G</sub>* and *T<sub>G</sub>* of vertices corresponding to
   the receptor and TF proteins in *P*;

-- a directed, edge-labeled graph *H* corresponding to the DFA.
+- a directed, edge-labeled graph *H* corresponding to the DFA representation of a specified regular language.

 - and sets *S<sub>H</sub>* and *T<sub>H</sub>* of vertices
   corresponding to the start and final states of the DFA.